martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-Furthermore, various specifications refer to the order of RDNs in DNs or certificate subject fields using terminology that is implicitly related to an information hierarchy (which may or may not actually exist), such as "most specific" vs. "least specific", "left-most" vs. "right-most", "first" vs. "last", or "most significant" vs. "least significant" (see, for example, {{LDAP-DN}}).
+Furthermore, various specifications refer to the order of RDNs in DNs or certificate subject fields using terminology that is implicitly related to an information hierarchy (which may or may not actually exist), such as "most specific" vs. "least specific," "left-most" vs. "right-most," "first" vs. "last," or "most significant" vs. "least significant" (see, for example, {{LDAP-DN}}).

 To reduce confusion, in this specification we avoid such terms and